Choosing a care home with confidence

 - Are there restrictions on visiting times or number of visitors?

 Once you’ve decided on the home that suits you, moving in needn’t be a daunting task.
-If you can, planning ahead will make the move a lot easier.
+Wherever possible, planning ahead will make the move a lot easier.
 Find out if you can bring favourite furniture or ornaments with you – your own comfy armchair can make things feel more familiar.
 Make a list of the things you’d like to take with you, and talk to staff at the home.

 Take a look at this guide for some more tips on what to consider when planning your move.

-It may take a little while to feel completely at home, and in normal circumstances, getting involved with life in the care home will make settling in much easier.
-As a result of the coronavirus pandemic, there may be some restrictions on how quickly you can start to join in, so make sure you are aware of these before you move in.
+It may take a little while to feel completely at home.
+Getting involved with life in the care home will make settling in much easier.

-You can find out more about the care provided in Brendoncare’s homes, along with a short video showing a relative’s perception of our services, on our Care page.
-For more information about any of our services, please feel free to telephone our Central Office on 01962 852133 or email email@example.com.
+You can find out more about the care provided in Brendoncare’s homes, on the individual homes pages.
+For more information about any of our services, please call our Central Office on 01962 852133 or email email@example.com.